databrickslabs/dbldatagen/docs/source/options_and_features.rst

                   If set to 'hash_fieldname', it will use a hash of the field name as the random seed for a specific column.

+distribution      Controls the statistical distribution of random values when the column is generated
+                  randomly.
+                  Accepts the values "normal", or a Distribution object instance.

-baseColumn        Either the string name of the base column, or a list of columns to use to control data generation.
+baseColumn        Either the string name of the base column, or a list of columns to use to control
+                  data generation.

 values            List of discrete values for the column.